royojeda/chess/README.md

   1. A player tries to move an opponent's piece.
   1. A player tries to move a piece to an invalid destination.

-      1. The piece's allowed moves don't include the destination.
+      1. The piece's characteristic moves don't include the destination.

       1. The destination contains an allied piece and/or, for pawns, an enemy piece.

-      1. Except for knights, the way to the destination is blocked by an enemy piece.
+      1. Except for knights, the way to the destination is blocked by another piece.

       1. For pawns, a normal diagonal capture move doesn't capture an enemy piece.